neon-bindings/rfcs/text/0000-task-api-expansion.md

 `Task` is a convenience implementation of `Worker` that makes single-shot tasks easy to run and define.
 You can run a `Task` in either a Rust thread or the `libuv` thread pool.
 Tasks terminate after providing a either a completion value or error.

-`Worker` gives you the power to define most asynchronous patterns–you can emit intermediate events and send messages to a `Worker` from Javascript without blocking the event loop.
+`Worker` gives you full control of asynchronous work–you can emit intermediate events and send messages to a `Worker` from Javascript without blocking the event loop.
 Within a `Worker`'s `perform` method, you're free to stream data or even create your own event loop that performs work in response to Javascript messages.

 ## Task